jordanolguin/BudgetBabe/README.md

 - Income and expense tracking
 - Budget creation and management
 - Savings goals tracking
-- Password reset web interface using React
+- SendGrid password reset web interface using React
 - MongoDB database for data storage
 - GraphQL for database queries and mutations
+- Apollo Client for managing both local and remote data with GraphQL
 - React Native for the mobile app
+- Native Base for universal UI design systems
+- React Bootstrap for web interface design

 ## Getting Started